vshi2316/EOAD-LOAD-Genetics/README.md

 ## Overview

 This repository contains analysis code for a comprehensive investigation of the genetic heterogeneity between early-onset Alzheimer's disease (EOAD, onset < 65 years) and late-onset Alzheimer's disease (LOAD).
-The study integrates genome-wide association study (GWAS) summary statistics, spatial transcriptomics, transcriptome-wide association studies, polygenic risk scores, published EOAD gene-set concordance, targeted sensitivity analyses, and phenotype-level contextualization across ADNI, A4, HABS, and AIBL.
+The study integrates genome-wide association study (GWAS) summary statistics, spatial transcriptomics, transcriptome-wide association studies, polygenic risk scores, published EOAD gene-set concordance, targeted sensitivity analyses, orthogonal single-nucleus transcriptomic contextualization, and phenotype-level contextualization across ADNI, A4, HABS, AIBL, and GSE272082.

 The central finding is strong genome-wide overlap between EOAD and LOAD with pathway-level heterogeneity.
 LOAD shows broader immune and microglial enrichment, whereas EOAD shows a narrower architecture involving adhesion, amyloid-clearance, selected immune, lipid, and white-matter-related signals.
 Published EOAD gene sets show cross-method concordance with the current MAGMA architecture, while targeted 44-gene oligodendrocyte/myelin sensitivity analyses do not support a concentrated single-gene or single-cell-type causal chain.
 ADNI, A4, HABS, and AIBL are used for phenotype-level contextualization and research stratification, not clinical deployment.
+GSE272082 is used as orthogonal single-nucleus transcriptomic contextualization, not independent EOAD genetic replication.

 ## Repository Structure